joon2730/chat-LLMs/readme.md

     - [ ] Personality evolving over time depends on conversations
     - [ ] Have emotions and whims (randomness)

-## Dev Note
+## Dev Notes
-- Variables /
-    - Background
-    - Personality
-    - Relationship
+### Currently..
+- Have a short-term memory (can't save and load memory)
+- Random persona when initialized

+### Next step
+- Implement ascynchronous workflow of chatbot and interface(streamlit)
+- Give chatbot a tool to access to real-time data
+- Use langgraph to improve workflow